-Enhanced DBS checks have to be reviewed by police forces as part of the disclosure service.
-This is built in to the time it usually takes to process your check.
+Enhanced level Disclosure and Barring Service (DBS) checks have to be reviewed by police forces as part of the disclosure service.
+This is built-in to the time it usually takes to process your check.

 Published: 2 October 2015